Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 How VPNs Work

-VPNs streamline a series of complicated technical processes behind the scenes to establish a secure and private connection.
+VPNs streamline a series of complicated technical processes behind the scenes to establish a secure connection.
 Fortunately, you don't need a Ph.D. in programming to use this technology or understand its basics.
 With just a little know-how, you can surf the internet with a VPN like a pro.

 Establishing a VPN Connection